ionic-team/demo-offlinestorage-search/README.md

 # Demo App: Ionic Offline Storage - Advanced Search

-This is a reference app that demonstrates how to build advanced search into an Ionic app using the [Offline Storage](https://ionicframework.com/offline-storage) solution from [Ionic Native Enterprise Edition](https://ionicframework.com/docs/enterprise).
+This is a reference app that demonstrates how to build advanced search into an Ionic app using the [Offline Storage](https://ionicframework.com/offline-storage) solution from [Ionic Native](https://ionicframework.com/docs/enterprise).

 > Note: This demo app is for reference purposes only.
 Specs: `@ionic/angular` 4.7.1, Angular 8.